HansPeterOrding/nflfastr-symfony-bundle/doc/entities.md

 * Group belonging data where possible
 * Build associations (1:1, 1:n, m:n) where it makes sense and provides easier handling
 * Avoid putting data required for querying in subobjects where possible
+* Use adequate types for data (e.g. DateTime for all dates)

 Following these guidelines, the bundle provides data in a complex class structure: